 (2) A person who does not comply with subsection (1) commits an offence.

-(3) The local government may by written notice require the person subdividing the land —
+(3) The responsible authority may by written notice require the person subdividing the land —

 (a) to amend the drawings or specifications or both; and

-(b) to comply with such further conditions as the local government thinks fit to impose in respect of the proposed road or waterway,
+(b) to comply with such further conditions as the responsible authority thinks fit to impose in respect of the proposed road or waterway,

 for the purpose of ensuring that the construction and drainage of the road or construction of the artificial waterway is consistent with the approval of the Commission.

-(4) Without limiting the powers conferred on a local government by subsection (3), where —
+(4) Without limiting the powers conferred on a responsible authority by subsection (3), where —

-(a) a person delivers drawings and specifications of a proposed road or artificial waterway to a local government under subsection (1); and
+(a) a person delivers drawings and specifications of a proposed road or artificial waterway to a responsible authority under subsection (1); and

 (b) the proposed road or artificial waterway, if constructed in accordance with those plans and specifications, would not satisfy the minimum standards fixed under section 169 applicable to the proposed road or artificial waterway,

-the local government is to by written notice require the person to so amend the drawing or specifications, or both, as to cause the proposed road or artificial waterway to satisfy those minimum standards.
+the responsible authority is to by written notice require the person to so amend the drawing or specifications, or both, as to cause the proposed road or artificial waterway to satisfy those minimum standards.

-(5) A person who is aggrieved by a requirement of the local government made under subsection (3) may apply to the State Administrative Tribunal for a review, in accordance with Part 14, of the responsible authority’s decision.
+(5) A person who is aggrieved by a requirement of the responsible authority made under subsection (3) may apply to the State Administrative Tribunal for a review, in accordance with Part 14, of the responsible authority’s decision.

-(6) A person who does not comply with a requirement of a local government made by written notice given to that person under subsection (3) commits an offence.
+(6) A person who does not comply with a requirement of a responsible authority made by written notice given to that person under subsection (3) commits an offence.

+[Section 170 amended by No. 28 of 2010 s.
+15.]

 Part 11 — Compensation and acquisition

 Division 1 — General matters in relation to compensation